GenericMappingTools/gmt/doc_modern/rst/source/greenspline.rst

 .. only:: not man

-    greenspline - Interpolate using Green's functions for splines in 1-3 dimensions
+    Interpolate using Green's functions for splines in 1-3 dimensions

 Synopsis
 --------